seankross/seankross.github.io/about/index.md

 # Publications

 E. Redmiles, **S. Kross**, M. Mazurek.
-2017.
-Where is the Digital Divide?
-Examining the Impact of Socioeconomics on Security and Privacy Outcomes.
+2017. *Where is the Digital Divide?
+Examining the Impact of Socioeconomics on Security and Privacy Outcomes*.
 In The 2017 ACM CHI Conference on Human Factors in Computing Systems.
 DOI: [10.13016/M2FV4T](https://cs.umd.edu/~eredmiles/camera-ready-low-ses.pdf)

 E. Redmiles, **S. Kross**, M. Mazurek.
-2016.
-How I Learned to be Secure: a Census-Representative Survey of Security Advice Sources and Behavior.
+2016. *How I Learned to be Secure: a Census-Representative Survey of Security Advice Sources and Behavior*.
 In Proceedings of the 23rd ACM Conference on Computer and Communications Security.
 DOI: [10.1145/2976749.2978307](https://www.umiacs.umd.edu/~mmazurek/papers/ccs2016-learned-secure.pdf)

 E. Redmiles, M.A.
 Abad, I. Coronado, **S. Kross**, A. Malone.
-2015.
-A Classroom Tested Accessible Multimedia Resource for Engaging Underrepresented Students in Computing.
+2015. *A Classroom Tested Accessible Multimedia Resource for Engaging Underrepresented Students in Computing*.
 In Proceedings of the 46th ACM Technical Symposium on Computer Science Education.
 DOI: [10.1145/2676723.2691870](http://dl.acm.org/citation.cfm?id=2691870)

+# Technical Reports

+E. Redmiles, **S. Kross**, A. Pradhan, M. Mazurek.
+2017. *How Well Do My Results Generalize?
+Comparing Security and Privacy Survey Results from MTurk and Web Panels to the U.S.* DOI: [10.13016/M2BV8D](http://drum.lib.umd.edu/handle/1903/19164)

 # Software

 I currently maintain a couple packages on [CRAN](https://www.r-project.org/):

 - [swirl](https://github.com/swirldev/swirl) - Learn R, in R.
 - [swirlify](https://github.com/swirldev/swirlify) - A package for creating
 [swirl](http://swirlstats.com/) courses.
 - [minimap](https://github.com/seankross/minimap) - A tool for creating tile
 grid maps of the United States, Canada, and Mexico.
 (Get in touch with me if you'd like to add a country).
 - [twilio](https://github.com/seankross/twilio) - Send and receive text messages